Connect with others who understand.

 • Drinking too much alcohol

-It’s important to have your doctor monitor your blood pressure.
+It’s important to see your doctor for regular blood pressure monitoring.
 High blood pressure is sometimes called “the silent killer” because you probably won’t know you have it unless your medical provider tells you.
-Even without noticeable symptoms, hypertension can raise the risks of stroke, other types of heart disease, and chronic kidney disease.
+Even without noticeable symptoms, hypertension can raise the risk of stroke, heart disease, and chronic kidney disease.

 How Is Isolated Systolic Hypertension Treated?

-Lowering high blood pressure is important to reduce your risk of serious illnesses, such as heart disease, heart attack, and stroke.
-If you are diagnosed with isolated systolic hypertension, your health care provider may prescribe medication or recommend lifestyle changes.
+Lowering high blood pressure is important to reduce your risk of serious illnesses.
+If you are diagnosed with isolated systolic hypertension, your healthcare provider may prescribe medication or recommend lifestyle changes.
+Some people also explore natural supplements to lower blood pressure, but these options should always be discussed with your doctor.

 Several types of drugs can treat high blood pressure.
 Your doctor may prescribe one or more medications for isolated systolic hypertension that work in different ways to help bring your blood pressure down.
-They’ll choose the best treatment option depending on your individual health needs — and you might need more than one type of drug.
+They’ll help you choose the best treatment option for your individual health needs.

 Diuretics